smiosoft/pass/docs/azure-service-bus/README.md

 }
 ```

-#### Publish messages
+### Publish messages

 Inject `IPublishersService` and use it to publish your messages.
-The library will match the given message type with a configured client to publish your message!
+The library will match the given message type with a configured publisher to publish your message!

 ```csharp
 internal class Sandbox